KERTEX

 Gallery

-A sustainaBLE REVOLUTION
+A RUGGED REVOLUTION

-Global consumption of natural and synthetic fibers is estimated to be nearly 70 million tons annually, and these fibers are used in clothing, carpets, vehicles, construction materials, and various other everyday applications.
-KERTEX is a sustainable, bio-based fabric that will reduce global reliance on synthetic, petroleum-based materials while mitigating the drawbacks associated with many natural fibers.
 KERTEX is made from a globally available, year-round waste product: chicken feathers.
 Each year, the U.S. produces more than 1.2 million metric tons of waste feathers, which contain the keratin bio-polymer foundation of KERTEX.

-KERTEX is sustainably produced with advanced, AI-informed chemistry.
+KERTEX is produced with advanced, AI-informed chemistry.

 KERTEX ADVANTAGES